 The costs of recovering data from damaged or faulty drives can be exorbitant.
 For example, electronics retailer Best Buy charges between $200 and $1450 based on the severity of the issue.
 Even then, recovery is no guarantee.

 Cloud backup solutions let you recover your data for no more than the cost of your subscription, regardless of whether you spilled your coffee on your laptop or it got run over by a dump truck.

 Thanks to strong competition among cloud backup services, that cost is generally affordable for anyone.
-Backblaze and Carbonite give you unlimited backup for just $5 per device.
+Carbonite and Backblaze — one of the best NAS cloud backup solutions, give you unlimited backup for just $5 per device.

 When you store your files on the “cloud,” you’re really storing them on remote servers.
 The obvious concern is that these servers use hard drives themselves.
 Just like the drive in your computer, these are susceptible to disk damage and the ravages of time.